 Trading Philosophy

-Hanke's approach to markets is empirical and monetarist: if you understand what is happening to the money supply, you can forecast asset prices, inflation, and economic activity with unusual accuracy.
+Hanke's approach to markets is fundamental, empirical, and monetarist: if you understand and can accurately measure what is happening to the money supply, you can anticipate changes in asset prices, real economic activity, and inflation.

 His prediction of the 1986 oil price crash (below $10/barrel), his profitable management of Toronto Trust Argentina in 1995, and his accurate 2021 prediction of post-COVID inflation all demonstrate the same underlying framework: track the money supply, apply the Quantity Theory of Money, and position accordingly.